People of Arts: Magdalena “Maggie” Moore

 How do you develop your cultural empathy?

-On cultural empathy, in addition to the day-to-day learning I do, I am an avid reader and learn a lot about other experiences through novels, poetry, memoirs, etc., and there is so much available now.
+On cultural empathy, in addition to the day-to-day learning I do, I am an avid reader and learn a lot about others’ experiences through novels, poetry, memoirs, etc., and there are so many Indigenous authors widely available now.
 Shout out to Iron Dog Books and Massy Books!
 I have taken training through San’yas, attended events, and listened attentively.
 Rain Thomas and Chelsea Branch’s Anti-Indigenous Racism courses were particularly important for me in identifying colonial practices and structures and space to think through supportive alternatives.
 Additionally, I have used mindfulness practices to slow down in a hectic work environment and think more carefully and empathetically about what I was hearing, seeing, experiencing, and critically considering the impact of the systems we work in.
 Hearing students’ experiences in the What I Learned in Class Today project had a powerful impact on me.
 I’ve heard good things about CTLT Indigenous Initiatives’ Indigenous Learning Pathways.
 I am sure there are many more!

 WELLNESS THAT WORKS FOR YOU